-There's a tremendous amount of vehicular congestion and pollution in Indian cities; we are working through our India partnership to reduce it.
-Advancing our EV technology into India's on-road market is a sustained effort that has created iobs for Curtis engineers here in the USA.
-Also the control systems we make for these vehicles are produced in our plant in Puerto Rico and exported to India.
-So it's an example of doing business with India being good for the US work force.
+There's a tremendous amount of vehicular congestion and pollution in Indian cities; we are working through our Indian partner to reduce it.
+Advancing our EV technology into India's on-road market is a sustained effort that has created jobs for Curtis engineers here in the U.S. Also the control systems we make for these vehicles are produced in our plant in Puerto Rico and exported to India.
+So it's an example of doing business with India being good for the U.S. workforce.
 The India connection is an important part of our business and one we have a lot of pride in because we are promoting green air standards.

-China is much more centrally controlled and is able to make improvements to its infrastructure more quickly.
-The state owns the land so highways can be built very guickly.
+China is much more centrally controlled and they are able to make improvements to their infrastructure more quickly.
+In general, the state owns the land so highways can be built very quickly.
 While India currently leads the way in telecommunications infrastructure, China has more manufacturing leadership.
-So domestic use of electric vehicles, both on-highway and industrial, off-highway, is growing very rapidly in the country, in factories, warehousing, transportation and distribution.
-We'll see that continuing into the future.
-In addition, China has become a huge exporter of EVs and EV technology to the rest of the world because of its cost advantages.
+So domestic use of electric vehicles, both on-road and industrial off-road, are growing very rapidly in China, in factories, warehousing, transportation and distribution.
+We'll see that continuing into future.
+Plus China has become a huge exporter of EVs and EV technology to the rest of the world because of their cost advantages.

 What other opportunities should industrial and utility vehicle OEMs focus on?
-I think the new higher-powered/lighter weight battery technologies will create an opportunity for urban delivery EVs to have a much higher profile.
-Think about the delivery trucks in urban centres that spend so much time traversing the streets and idling: if you've got an electric system you've reduced emissions considerably.

-I can see a company such as UPS having distributed depots within the city rather than having one large depot, and then feeding smaller EVs out from those to make the local deliveries.
+I think the new higher powered/lighter weight battery technologies will create an opportunity for urban delivery EVs to have a much higher profile.
+Think about the delivery trucks in urban centers that spend so much time traversing the streets and idling; if you've got an electric system you've significantly reduced emissions.
+I can see a company like UPS, instead of one large depot having distributed depots within the city and then feeding smaller EVs out from those to make the local deliveries.